-- Multifocal contact lenses: soft contact lenses that have multiple prescriptions in one lens to correct both near and distant vision.
+- Specialty myopia control soft contact lenses: soft contact lenses that have multiple prescriptions in one lens with various control zones to correct both near and distant vision.

 - Atropine eye drops: They are a low-dose medication that can slow down the progression of myopia in children.

 Our latest technology and techniques used:

 To correct myopia, we employ cutting-edge techniques here at Eye Care Studio.
 We can monitor a patient's myopia and any changes in their condition with the help of our modern diagnostic tools.
 We also use cutting-edge contact lens technology to make custom lenses that perfectly fit each patient, resulting in clearer vision.

 While there are steps you can take to prevent myopia and control its progression, the most important thing you can do is to prioritize your eye health and take action.
 So don't wait until it's too late – take charge of your eye health today!
 Contact Eye Care Studio to schedule an appointment or learn more about our myopia prevention services.